Since the breakthrough of power meters, the meaning of FTP has grown in importance in determining cycling performance.

 - Ride easy for 10-15 minutes or more

-After you did the test, upload your training data to your preferred software.
+After the test, upload your training data to your preferred software.
 I use Training Peaks and I highly recommend it.
 Look at the average power of your 20-minute test.
 Take the average power and multiply it by 0.95 to get your FTP.
 This is great for well-trained cyclists.
 Less trained riders may subtract even 8%.
 So, look at your ability.

 Congratulations you calculated your FTP score.

 The 20-minute FTP test is all about practice.
 The more you complete over time the better you get at pacing yourself and sustaining the effort.
 It’s a great way to test your fitness level and adjust.
 And with these adjustments derive your correct training zones.

 How to Calculate Training Zones with FTP